Roman-oryol/testimonials-grid-section/README.md

-# Frontend Mentor - Four card feature section solution
+# Frontend Mentor - Testimonials grid section

-This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
+This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 ## Table of contents